kubernetes/enhancements/keps/sig-storage/1682-csi-driver-skip-permission/README.md

 ### Feature enablement and rollback
 * **How can this feature be enabled / disabled in a live cluster?**
   - [x] Feature gate (also fill in values in `kep.yaml`)
-    - Feature gate name: CSIVolumeSupportFSGroup
+    - Feature gate name: CSIVolumeFSGroupPolicy
     - Components depending on the feature gate: kubelet

 * **Does enabling the feature change any default behavior?**
   Enabling the feature gate will **not** change the default behavior.
-  Users must also define the `SupportsFsGroup` type for behavior to be modified.
+  Users must also define the `FSGroupPolicy` type for behavior to be modified.

 * **Can the feature be disabled once it has been enabled (i.e. can we rollback